 Repository secure by design: how to sleep better without fear of security vulnerabilities

-This is how the bugfix looks like:
+This is what the bugfix looks like:

 ua.RenderError(http.StatusBadRequest, "register error:"+err.Error())